gi-bielefeld/plast/clowm/README.md

 ## Contact

-For any question, feedback or problem, please feel free to file an issue on [Github](https://github.com/gi-bielefeld/plast) or [contact the developers](mailto:pangenomics-service@cebitec.uni-bielefeld.de) and we will get back to you as soon as possible.
+For any question, feedback or problem, please feel free to file an issue on [Github](https://github.com/gi-bielefeld/plast) or contact the maintainers (see above) and we will get back to you as soon as possible.

 PLAST is provided as a service of the [German Network for Bioinformatics Infrastructure (de.NBI)](https://www.denbi.de/).
 We would appriciate if you would participate in the evaluation of PLAST by completing this [very short survey](https://www.surveymonkey.de/r/denbi-service?sc=bigi&tool=plast).